Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 It often helps for them to see it in other ways to normalize it, and then they may become more familiar with it for these easy yogurt squeeze pouches.

-• Mix yogurt into other foods they like, such as oatmeal, peanut butter, or layer it on toast.
+• Mix yogurt into other foods they like, such as oatmeal, or peanut butter, or layer it on toast.

 • Try decorating it with different flavors and toppings.
 We love to use sprinkles, fresh fruit, granola, nuts, and seeds, like chia seeds, hemp seeds or flax seeds.